Kingketan123/ms-Demo/README.md

 # ms-Demo
-the is my first Git Repository
+the is my first Git Repository.
 Author - ketan goyal